Secondary Teaching

 sesp.northwestern.edu/ugrad/secondary-teaching

-SESP’s interdisciplinary secondary teaching concentration combines subject-area courses in a chosen field from Weinberg College—biological sciences, chemistry, economics, English, history, mathematics, physics, political science, or Spanish—with teacher education courses like child and adolescent development, and education theory and methods.
+SESP’s interdisciplinary secondary teaching concentration combines subject-area courses in a chosen field from Weinberg College—biological sciences, chemistry, economics, English, history, mathematics, physics, political science, French or Spanish—with teacher education courses like child and adolescent development, and education theory and methods.
 The program leads to an Illinois Professional Educator license as well as a bachelor of science in education and social policy degree upon completion of licensure and degree requirements.
 The degree is 42 units.

 Similar to the other SESP concentrations, which have a four unit practicum in the third year, secondary teaching students must complete a four unit student teaching internship in the last year while enrolled in TEACH_ED 388-0 Student Teaching in Multilingual & Multicultural Contexts: Secondary Humanities or TEACH_ED 385-0 Student Teaching in Multilingual and Multicultural Contexts: Secondary Math or TEACH_ED 386-0 Student Teaching in Multilingual and Multicultural Contexts: Secondary Science.